Admissions and Paying your Deposit

 Is orientation required?

 Yes!
-Both the Backstage Online program and the Backstage On-Campus experience are mandatory for all first-year students.
-Current Peabody students who are graduating in May and starting a new degree in August are also required to complete both the Backstage Online program and attend the Backstage On-Campus experience.
+The Backstage program (both the online course and in-person orientation) are mandatory for all first-year undergraduate and transfer students.
+Graduate students are required to complete the Backstage online course and are strongly encouraged to attend the one-day graduate student orientation program.
+Current Peabody students who are graduating in May and starting a new degree in August are also required to complete the Backstage online course.
 Returning students should continue to check their JHU email accounts for information about returning to a new degree program.

 What is the difference between Backstage Online and Backstage On-Campus?

-Peabody’s New Student Orientation program consists of both an online and on-campus experience.
+Peabody’s Backstage Orientation consists of both an online course and on-campus experience.
 Our two-fold approach creates a smooth and successful transition into the Peabody, Johns Hopkins, and Baltimore communities.

 Where can I find the Backstage schedule?